inf112-v20/Team-Vent/deliverables/Meetings.md

 ### 07.05.2020

 **Meeting notes:**
 Went through our complete list of user stories one last time.
 Played the game a couple of times and fixed some of the bugs that came up through the game.
-We also went through all our code in IntelliJ and removed unused code.
 Decided to meet one quick last time before the submission tomorrow.

+**Attendance:** Everyone

+### 08.05.2020

+**Meeting notes:**
+Last meeting.
+Played the game a couple of times and fixed some bugs.
+Went through all our code in IntelliJ and removed unused code, then reformatted all of the code.

 **Attendance:** Everyone